I think many here know that there are more than 100 ways to say “I” in Japanese. But many do not know that there are many ways to say “You” as well.

 Position in the company

-Within any company (large or small), there are several positions that are used in place of “you”:
+Within any company (large or small), there are several positions that are used instead of “you”:

-- 店長(てんちょう): shop owner
+- 店長(てんちょう): store owner

 - 課長(かちょう): section chief

-- 部長 (ぶちょう): department head
+- 部長(ぶちょう): department head

 - 副社長(ふくしゃちょう): vice president